abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

                                        └── OWASP ZAP (port 8080)
 ```

-The LoadBalancer spans both AZs — if one goes down, traffic automatically shifts to the other with no intervention needed.
+The LoadBalancer is registered across both AZs.

 ---

 ## Security Testing — OWASP ZAP

+ZAP is integrated into the cluster itself, not as an external tool — security scanning runs as part of the deployment with no extra setup.
+The backend calls ZAP via internal Kubernetes DNS (`http://zap:8080`), so the scanner is never exposed to the internet.

-ZAP runs inside the cluster, called by the backend via internal DNS (`http://zap:8080`) — nothing exposed externally.
-Runs passive scans (missing headers, insecure cookies), active scans (SQLi, XSS, command injection), and a spider crawl to map all endpoints first.
+It runs three scan types: passive (analyzes traffic, detects missing headers and insecure cookies), active (sends crafted payloads for SQLi, XSS, command injection), and spider (crawls the app to discover all endpoints before scanning).

 **Findings from the current deployment:**